Our revised draft regional plan

 • Dear Sir or Madam, happy New year to you!
 I write about the plans for a reservoir near East Hanney.
 I understand the reasons for having a new reservoir.
 I don’t understand why it has to be so big.
 A reservoir of the proposed dimensions is untested anywhere in the world and poses a tangible threat to anybody living near to the proposed site.
 My question is: are you open to reducing the dimensions of the reservoir to a more reasonable size.
 If not, please explain why.
 With thanks, Oliver Cornish.

-Oliver Cornish asked over 1 year ago
+Oliver Cornish asked almost 2 years ago

 In developing our draft regional plan, WRSE have considered a large number of potential solutions including new reservoirs across the South East.